 - Scottish Rural Development Programme (SRDP, including LEADER)

 European Regional Development Fund

 ERDF supports projects which reinforce economic, social and territorial cohesion by tackling regional imbalances through sustainable development and the structural adjustment of regional economies.
-The amount available to Scottish projects is €476,788,331.
+The amount available to Scottish projects for 2014-20 is €476,788,331.